How to Become a Realtor in Texas

 I am not Lawyer nor do I provide legal advice.
 Everything I share with you here is public information and you are capable of finding it all online.
 I just put it all together in a nice, easy to understand package for you because it took me many years to learn or research it all.
 I didn’t want you to have to take as long as I did.

 So who am I then?
 My name is Sydney Spence.
 I’ve been in Sales and Marketing since 1997 and became a licensed real estate agent in the State of Texas in 2006.
 I’ve been writing all my life but professionally since 2007.
-I’ve written for real estate agents from California to Singapore.
+I’ve written for real estate agents from California to Singapore and everywhere in between.

 Characteristics of a Real Estate Agent

 The main reason most people don’t succeed in real estate is because they don’t realize you have to have the personality for it.
 It takes a special kind of person to become a successful real estate agent.
 The first thing you have to realize in this industry, you are selling a client on YOU before you ever sell them on a place to call home.

 Selling homes, or helping people buy a home, is not as simple as placing a sign in the yard and filling out a lot of paperwork.
 There’s a lot more to it.

 Your personality, professionalism and demeanor play a large part as well.

 - Do you have an outgoing personality?
 Is it easy for you to talk to people?
 Real estate sales require you to be personable.
 Developing relationships not only gains you clients but will increase the chances of referrals and future business.